Who we are

 The prevailing “wisdom” was that GE foods were “substantially equivalent” to conventional foods.
 We have since learned that even small differences in the genetic makeup of food can lead to unexpected human health risks.
 Because organic farmers are not allowed to plant GE seeds, nor use GE crop inputs, choosing organic is the only sure way to avoid GE food risks.

-Most conventional livestock farmers use a combination of growth hormones, drugs, feed supplements, and high-grain diets to push their animals to grow faster, get bigger, and produce more milk and eggs per day.
+Most conventional livestock farmers use a combination of drugs, feed supplements, and high-grain diets to push their animals to grow faster, get bigger, and produce more milk and eggs per day.
 In fact, animals on conventional farms are often pushed so hard that they experience serious reproductive and/or other health problems leading to heavy antibiotic use.
 The National Organic Program (NOP) rule prohibits the use of virtually all synthetic animal drugs.
 At the end of the day, healthy animals produce healthier meat, milk and dairy products, and eggs.

 Give Farm Animals a Healthy Measure of Respect.